S73f4n/NanoSpector/README.md

 ## Support
 If you have problems with NanoSpector or find a bug you can message me at st.schulte@fz-juelich.de.
 Is NanoSpector working for you and helping you in your research?
 Drop a message, too!

+_"Nanonis" is a trademark of SPECS Surface Nano Analysis GmbH.
+NanoSpector is an independent project and is not affiliated with or endorsed by the owner of the Nanonis trademark._